drwells/cluster-short-course/shell-scripting/readme.md

 ## 4. loop-unique.sh
 ### Goal
-Same as loop, but capitalize the words without hard-coding the capitalizations.
+Same as loop, but only print each word exactly once by filtering the output.
 ### Commands
 * echo, or printf
 * for-loops